LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Ablation Study

-To evaluate the contribution of each strategy during STR pretraining, we performed an ablation study in which individual masking components were selectively removed.
-Results in Table \ref{tab:masking_ablation} indicate that across OpenBMI-MI, BCI-IV-2a, and SEED, retaining all three masking strategies yields the best B-Acc/Kappa.
-These results indicate that all three components contribute to the model’s performance.
+To evaluate the contribution of each masking strategy during STR pretraining, we performed an ablation study in which individual components were selectively removed.
+Results in Table~\ref{tab:masking_ablation} indicate that across OpenBMI-MI, BCI-IV-2a, and SEED, retaining all three masking strategies yields the best B-Acc/Kappa.
+These results confirm that frequency masking, random temporal masking, and causal masking each capture complementary aspects of EEG structure, and their combination produces the most generalizable representations.